FlightControl-Master/slate/source/includes/Core.Set.md

 -- Define a new SET_AIRBASE Object.
 The DatabaseSet will contain a reference to all Airbases.
 DatabaseSet = SET_AIRBASE:New()
 ```
+Creates a new SET_AIRBASE object, building a set of airbases belonging to a coalitions and categories.

 <h4> Parameters </h4>
 * [SET_AIRBASE](#set_airbase-class-)